Skip to main content

 Calendar Year

 Progress resets on January 1 each year.
-When the year resets, all progress counters go to zero and every customer's tier is recalculated, which typically means everyone returns to the base tier unless they have protection enabled (see below).
+When the year resets, all progress counters go to zero and every customer's tier is recalculated, which typically means everyone returns to the base tier unless they have downgrade protection enabled (see below).

 Customers then spend the new year working their way back up through the tiers.